lee-clar/gsheetsbot/README.md

 * [The utilized Google Sheets](https://docs.google.com/spreadsheets/d/1aChvreatc2_in1ZPchH0TAJ1vdyH241BnxPNMLyJZbQ/edit?usp=sharing)

 ## Current Features

+Telegram Bot

 * Appending information into gsheets from telegram bot chat
 * Extracting information from gsheets to telegram bot chat
 * Dynamic Inline Keyboard based on number of items in specified column in gsheets
 * Pseudo-chatbot guided-reply system to obtain information from user for logging into the gsheets

+Google Sheets

+* Auto sorting to resemble a *Favourites* function when logging for items under the Food category

 ## Future Plans
 * To Do List that is interactable (whether task is done or not)